ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

             -   The key usage flags include invalid values.
             -   The key's permitted-usage algorithm is invalid.
             -   The key attributes, as a whole, are invalid.
-        *   ``encapsulation`` is obviously invalid for the selected algorithm and key.
+        *   ``ciphertext`` is obviously invalid for the selected algorithm and key.
-            For example, the implementation can detect that it is an incorrect length.
+            For example, the implementation can detect that it has an incorrect length.
     .. retval:: PSA_ERROR_INVALID_SIGNATURE
-        Authentication of the encapsulation data fails.
+        Authentication of the ciphertext fails.

         .. note::
             Some key-encapsulation algorithms do not report an authentication failure explicitly.